 According to authors David Poole and Alan Mackworth, defining what is considered an agent and what is considered intelligent is very important.
-In this case, an agent is someone who acts an environment, and their act is considered to be intelligent when:
+In this case, an agent is someone who acts an environment, and their act is considered to be intelligent when it:

-- what it does is appropriate for its circumstances and its goals,
+-does is appropriate for its circumstances and its goals

-- it is flexible to changing environments and changing goals,
+-is flexible to changing environments and changing goals

 Given the immensity and important place of actors and strategic decision-making that is taken in regards to the information technology, companies can see how these different factors that individualizes artificial intelligence possesses decisive impacts that mark the business field.
 In the article “The Impacts of Robotics, Artificial Intelligence on Business and Economics”, Dirican explains that the effects and outcomes of artificial intelligence are trying to take fold within the worlds of business of economics both on a sociological but as well as managerial level.

 Dirican explains that “Based on the new trends like artificial intelligence, semantic studies, robotics and mechatronics developments, big data and mining, cloud computing, neural networks or main trends such as social media and through the future directions of banking and financial services, humanity and business environments including but not limited to governments and related organizations will look for new opportunities to lower costs and to increase revenues, by efficiency and productivity…” (Dirican, 2015).